dev-rsrimon/tork-design-library/README.md

 # Welcome to Trok Design Library

-It's build using SASS.
-Both minified and unminified both version are included.
+It's a more customizable and developer friendly css library.You can use it both type projects SASS or Normal CSS.

 ### Features